Record-breaking performance, enhanced design.

 In our testing, we found that certain games are unable to handle the rate of data from Hydrogen's motion sensor.
 One solution to this would be to change the polling rate, forcing the computer to request data from the mouse at a lower rate.
 But this would slow down not just motion, but click speed and scroll speed as well.

 Instead, we allow you to limit the rate of the motion sensor data sent from the mouse itself, while leaving the click and scroll rate at 8,000 Hz.
 This way your click latency is absolutely minimized even when poorly-optimized games don't let you use the full capability of the sensor.

 By default, the sensor rate target is set to 1kHz, which works for all games.
 Higher settings than this will affect some popular games, like Minecraft.
 If your game supports them, the higher sensor rates let you enjoy lower motion latency and higher responsiveness.

 The free and open source tool MouseTester can be used to measure polling rate among other metrics.

-If you're a reviewer looking for a pre-release unit, or otherwise have business inquiries, we can be contacted via our contact form.
+If you're a prominent reviewer looking for a pre-release unit, or otherwise have business inquiries, we can be contacted via our contact form.